Level Two - Lesson 12

 Disqualification should be reserved for only the most severe infractions.

-Players who are disqualified from an event are removed from the tournament, and are no longer allowed to participate in the tournament.
-This decision is a judge decision.
+Players who are disqualified from an event are removed from the tournament and are no longer allowed to participate in the tournament.
+This decision is the judge’s decision.

 The Tournament Organizer, who is in charge of the venue, can choose to further eject the player from the venue and/or disallow the player from registering in other tournaments that weekend.
 This is the tournament organizer's decision.
 We will continue to have lessons on disqualification and best practices, but I want to hit on a few key details.